ristomatti/node-red-contrib-node-lifx/README.md

 }
 ```

-**Notice:** to get the same behavioras the Lifx app when modifying the color temperature you will need to manually set the saturation to zero.
-This is because the Lifx light can adjust temperature and color independent of each other and I didn't want to limit the choices for the user.
+**Notice:** to get the same behavioras the LIFX app when modifying the color temperature you will need to manually set the saturation to zero.
+This is because the LIFX light can adjust temperature and color independent of each other and I didn't want to limit the choices for the user.

 Example: Sending the following to the light will turn it on and dim it upp to 77% over 10 seconds